Link colours: external dictionaries in green, internal website links in light blue, external website links in dark blue

 • external links: wiktionary

-dhyana (Sanskrit: ध्यान, IAST: dhyāna; Pāli: झान, IAST: jhāna; Japanese: 禅, zen; Tibetan: བསམ་གཏན་, samten; Wylie: bsam gtan; Burmese: ဈာန; Chinese: 禪, chán, abbreviation of 禪那, pinyin: chánnà, a transliteration of the Sanskrit; also 禪定 / 禅定, pinyin: chándìng) = meditative concentrationmeditation, concentration, mental focus, attention, reflection, non-distraction, mind-training (according to early Buddhist texts such as the Suttapitaka and the Agamas of the Pali Canon, the aim of dhyana is to withdraw the mind from automatic responses to sense-impressions, thus leading to upekkha-sati-parishuddhi, a meditative “state of perfect equanimity and awareness”, the 4th and final rūpa or “form” jhana); the fifth of the 6 paramitas.
+≫ dhyana (Sanskrit: ध्यान, IAST: dhyāna; Pāli: झान, IAST: jhāna; Japanese: 禅, zen; Tibetan: བསམ་གཏན་, samten; Wylie: bsam gtan; Burmese: ဈာန; Chinese: 禪, chán, abbreviation of 禪那, pinyin: chánnà, a transliteration of the Sanskrit; also 禪定 / 禅定, pinyin: chándìng) = meditative concentration, meditation, concentration, mental focus, attention, reflection, non-distraction, mind-training; the fifth of the 6 paramitas.
+According to early Buddhist texts such as the Suttapitaka and the Agamas of the Pali Canon, the aim of dhyana is to withdraw the mind from automatic responses to sense-impressions.
+The practitioner progresses through the four rupa-jhanas or form jhanas, culminating in the 4th and final form jhana, upekkha-sati-parishuddhi, a meditative “state of perfect equanimity and awareness” (= upekkha “equanimity” + sati “mindfulness/awareness” + parishuddhi “complete purification”).
+An additional 4 stages of the “formless jhanas” (or ayatanas) is also enumerated, and beyond the 4th “formless jhana” (“neither perception nor non-perception”) lies a state called nirodha samāpatti, the “cessation of perception, feelings and consciousness”.

-• easily confused (terms related to meditation): bhavana / gom (Tibetan: སྒོམ་, Wylie: sgom) (development, training, cultivation) is different from dhyana / samten / jhana / chan / zen (meditative concentration, mental focus, attention), which is different from abhyasa / gom (Tibetan: གོམས་, Wylie: goms) (familiarization, becoming accustomed to, conditioning)
+• easily confused (terms related to meditation): bhavana / gom (Tibetan: སྒོམ་, Wylie: sgom) (development, training, cultivation) is different from dhyana / samten / jhana / chan / zen (meditative concentration, mental focus, attention), which is different from abhyasa / gom (Tibetan: གོམས་, Wylie: goms) (familiarisation, becoming accustomed to, conditioning)

 • other languages: chan (Chinese), jhana (Pāli), samten (Tibetan), zen (Japanese)